We are so excited for 2018 Solitary bee season!

 I WANT BEES!

 Great.
 We think you’ll love your new neighbors.
 For pollination, I’d recommend getting both kinds.
+For fruit trees, do the Blue Orchard Mason Bee.
 If you’re wanting more vegetable gardening pollination, try the leaf-cutter bees.
+For Raspberries and Gardens, try the Californicus.

 These beneficial buggies are awesome for kiddos or for people who have a small space.
-We locally raise these cuties and get the nesting holes from THE supplier in Oregon.
-The reason we drove through the night to make sure you have these boards to nest your bees in is that they are much easier to clean and manage and reuse every year rather than hollow reeds.
-Either of these beautiful bees would make a great summer project for kids or as a science fair project.
+We locally raise these cuties and get the wood nesting holes from THE supplier in Oregon when we can’t make enough ourselves.
+They are much easier to clean and manage and reuse every year rather than hollow reeds.
+Any of these beautiful bees would make a great summer project for kids or as a science fair project.

 Want even more of a hands-off approach?
 Want to just have the pollination and not worry about a thing?
 Susie Bee Good will maintain your colony for you.
 You can buy the house and bees and leave them in your yard to do their thing.
 Drop them off and we’ll help you hibernate them over the winter, clean them up in spring and provide you with a fresh package every year for FREE.